To submit manuscripts for evaluation, please e-mail the following to email@example.com

 This varies from project to project.
 Fifteen percent is the general norm Literary Agents charge as commission, from everything related to the book sales.
-This broadly includes: upfront fee if the publishers offers the same; royalty on all books sold; paid excerpts from other forms of media (newspapers, magazines, websites etc.); audio books and e-books.
-In short, everything that the content monetizes.
+This broadly includes an upfront fee if the publishers offer the same; royalty on all books sold (including audio books and e-books), paid excerpts from other forms of media (newspapers, magazines, websites etc.); in short, everything that the content monetizes.

 What services do literary agents deliver for their commission ?

-Typically, Literary Agents pitch the author proposal or manuscript to publishers, and help the author negotiate the best deal.
-It works well as the agent makes money from the deal, hence he tries and gets the best he can.
+Typically, Literary Agents pitch the author’s proposal or manuscript to publishers and helps the author to negotiate the best deal.
+As the agent makes money from the deal, he tries and gets the best he can.
 Most agents edit and fine tune the book pitch.
-They have an idea of which publisher is looking for what genres of books, hence they pitch accordingly, which drastically improves the chances of the book’s success with the publishers.
+They have an idea of which publisher is looking for what genres of books hence they pitch accordingly, which drastically improves the chances of the book’s success with the publishers.
 Once the contract is signed, they act as the author’s face to the publisher.

 Do publishers pay Literary Agents?

-Generally no. Literary Agents earn their commissions from what they make for the Authors they represent (ie. it comes out of the Author’s royalty).
+Generally, they do not pay.
+Literary Agents earn their commissions from what they make for the authors they represent (i.e. it comes out of the author’s royalty).

 What royalty is a good royalty?

 Just like any regular deal, it depends upon who is in greater need.
 If the manuscript is extraordinary and the author is a proven best-selling author, publishers pitch to get the rights, leading to better deals for the writer.
 If the manuscript has been rejected by several publishers, the one who picks it up and invests logically negotiates harder.
 Hence royalties have no fixed rates.
 An industry average is 5-7 percent of the cover price or 10-15% of net receipts.